Mourners pack funeral for 8 of 20 killed in NY limo crash

 Thousands came together for a candlelight rally by the Mohawk River on Monday night, and thousands more attended calling hours Friday evening for the sisters and their family members.

 "What good can come from this tragedy?"
-DeMaritnis asked the packed church as he spread his arms wide.
+DeMartinis asked the packed church as he spread his arms wide.
 "Take a look - thousands and thousands of people."